heissb/terraform-provider-aws/website/docs/r/dynamodb_table.html.markdown

 ### `warm_throughput`

+~> **Note:** Explicitly configuring both `read_units_per_second` and `write_units_per_second` to the default/minimum values will cause Terraform to report differences.

 * `read_units_per_second` - (Optional) Number of read operations a table or index can instantaneously support.
-For the base table decreasing this value will force a new resource.
-For an index this value can be lowered, but that triggers recreation of the index.
-Minimum value of `12000`.
+For the base table, decreasing this value will force a new resource.
+For a global secondary index, this value can be increased or decreased without recreation.
+Minimum value of `12000` (default).
 * `write_units_per_second` - (Optional) Number of write operations a table or index can instantaneously support.
-For the base table decreasing this value will force a new resource.
-For an index this value can be lowered, but that triggers recreation of the index.
-Minimum value of `4000`.
+For the base table, decreasing this value will force a new resource.
+For a global secondary index, this value can be increased or decreased without recreation.
+Minimum value of `4000` (default).

 ## Attribute Reference